 Equity financing provides a financial cushion to help the business cope with losses and fund growth.
 A business that is high risk or not yet generating cash may need a relatively high level of equity financing.
 A good equity base also helps protect any lenders, making it more likely that they'll be willing to provide loans or other forms of financing.

 Sources of equity finance

 For many new businesses, the key source of funding is the owner or management team, perhaps backed up by additional financing from family and friends.
 As the business grows, retaining a share of profits helps fund further growth.

 More ambitious businesses may also look to external investors.
 Individual business angels typically invest anywhere from around £25,000.
 Professional venture capital firms generally make investments of at least £250,000 upwards.
 As well as providing funding, investors like these may also be able to offer contacts and expertise.

 A more recent innovation has been a growing trend towards crowdfunding websites, which attract investment from members of the public.
 For larger businesses, selling shares to outside investors as part of floating your company may also be an option.

 Attracting equity finance

 Attracting investment requires a credible business plan, showing that you know what you are doing and have a reasonable chance of making good profits.
 Investors typically look to invest in businesses that have the potential to provide a significant return, at an acceptable level of risk.

-Different investors may focus on different elements of your business plan.
+Different investors may focus on different elements of your Business plans.
 They'll want to be convinced that there's a good market opportunity, and that you can be competitive and profitable.
 Many investors look for evidence that the management team has the right expertise and is fully committed to the business.